yogigyle/yogigyle.github.io/about.md

 ---
 layout: page
 title: About Gyle
-description: How have we all come to grow?
+description: Description for About page
-image: assets/images/pic11.jpg
+image: assets/images/about.jpg
 nav-menu: true
 ---
 <!-- Main -->